reshufflehq/reshuffle-quickbooks-connector/README.md

 This package contains a [Reshuffle](https://github.com/reshufflehq/reshuffle) connector to connect [QuickBooks Online app APIs](https://developer.intuit.com/app/developer/qbo/docs/api/accounting/most-commonly-used/account).

-The following example exposes an endpoint to return the data of Bill after an Update action.
+This connector requires to define a [Reshuffle Datastore](https://dev.reshuffle.com/docs/persistency) in order to maintain the Quickbooks access and refresh tokens.
+The connector takes care of refreshing the access token.

-The access_token and refresh_token are stored in reshuffle DB and will be managed internally by the Reshuffle engine.
+The following example exposes an endpoint to return the data of Bill after an Update action, the access and refresh tokens are stored in reshuffle DB and will be managed internally by the Reshuffle engine.

 ```js
 const { Reshuffle, SQLStoreAdapter } = require('reshuffle')